dtgreene/blender-curve-to-svg/README.md

 ### Some important notes:
 - The curve shape must be set to 2D.
 - Location, rotation, and scale transformations must be applied first.
-These wouldn't be too hard to add support for but I wanted to keep things simple.
+These wouldn't be too hard to add support for if really needed.

-This was based on the [blender-curve-to-svg](https://github.com/aryelgois/blender-curve-to-svg) extension which no longer seems to work.

 ### Blender
 ![image](https://github.com/user-attachments/assets/0da112b9-3175-4f34-a614-bca917c81aaf)